An Overview on Automation

 On top of that, there are great power tools, which help with other more advanced workflows.
 Apple introduced a feature called X-Callback-Url, which allows apps to send commands and information to other apps.
 One app, which makes perfect use of this, is called Workflow.

-Originally created by the people behind DeskConnect, Workflow is a very powerful app to automate workflows on mobile platforms.
+Originally created by the people behind DeskConnect but later bought by Apple, Shortcuts is a very powerful app to automate workflows on mobile platforms.

-Similar to scripting on macOS, the Workflow app provides tools to chain multiple apps together.
+Similar to scripting on macOS, the Shortcuts app provides tools to chain multiple apps together.
 Supported applications can provide something like an API for Workflow to use.
-Various apps have API integration into Workflow.
+Various apps have API integration into Shortcuts.
 With extra functionality for string processing, dynamic input, handling basic datatypes, and loop functionality, this is almost like AppleScript on mobile devices.

 A created workflow is like a script.
 It automate a couple of jobs, can take input from the user or apps, process data, and output the results to the screen or a receiving app.
 But, in comparison to scripting language, it is much more intuitive: The GUI provides drag and drop layouting of the workflow.
 Actions and triggers can be puzzled together, even loops are considerably easy to create.